 What is charisma?
 Most people think that you have to be born charismatic.
 I couldn’t disagree more!
 While I was doing research for our flagship course People School, I found that charisma is the perfect blend of two essential people skills traits: warmth and competence.
 We talk about this more in the course, but here are the basics:

 People who are not charismatic:

-- Are seen as flaky or shallow — people do not depending on them easily
+- are seen as flaky or shallow — people do not depend on them easily

 People who are highly charismatic: